 Please visit the Eligibility Criteria & FAQs for a complete list of what the Foundation does not fund.

 Santa Barbara Foundation utilizes an online application.
 Please follow the instructions below to access, complete and submit your application to the foundation.

-For questions regarding the Health Care program area and funding eligibility, please contact Guille Gil-Reynoso, Community Engagement Officer, (805) 963-1873 or firstname.lastname@example.org.
+For questions regarding the Health Care program area and funding eligibility, please contact Jenny Bruell, Community Grants Program Manager, firstname.lastname@example.org or (805) 880-9390.

-For technical assistance, please contact Deanna Vallejo, Community Engagement Associate, (805) 963-1873 or email@example.com.
+For technical assistance, please contact Sydney Casler, Community Grants Program Associate, (805) 963-1873 or email@example.com.